ex-aws/ex_aws/README.md

   secret_access_key: [{:system, "AWS_SECRET_ACCESS_KEY"}, :instance_role]
 ```

-This means it will first look for the aws standard `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables, and fall back using instance meta-data if those don't exist.
+This means it will first look for the AWS standard `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables, and fall back using instance meta-data if those don't exist.
 You should set those environment variables to your credentials, or configure an instance that this library runs on to have an iam role.

 ## Usage